 Melioidosis is also a potential agent of bioterrorism.

 Acute pulmonary infection is the most common form.
 It varies from mild to overwhelming necrotizing pneumonia.
 Onset may be abrupt or gradual, with headache, anorexia, pleuritic or dull aching chest pain, and generalized myalgia.
 Fever is usually > 39° C. Cough, tachypnea, and rales are characteristic.
 Sputum may be blood-tinged.
-Chest x-rays usually show upper lobe consolidation, frequently cavitating and resembling TB.
+Chest x-rays usually show upper lobe consolidation, frequently cavitating and resembling tuberculosis.
 Nodular lesions, thin-walled cysts, and pleural effusion may also occur.
-The WBC count ranges from normal to 20,000/μL.
+The white blood cell count ranges from normal to 20,000/mcL (20 × 109/L).

 Acute septicemic infection begins abruptly, with septic shock and multiple organ involvement manifested by disorientation, extreme dyspnea, severe headache, pharyngitis, upper abdominal colic, diarrhea, and pustular skin lesions.
 High fever, hypotension, tachypnea, a bright erythematous flush, and cyanosis are present.
 Muscle tenderness may be striking.
 Signs of arthritis or meningitis sometimes occur.
 Pulmonary signs may be absent or may include rales, rhonchi, and pleural rubs.